adlnet/xAPI-Spec/xAPI.md

 definitions which were introduced by the Statement that was just voided.
 * An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id.
-* A reporting system SHOULD NOT show voided or voiding Statements by default.

 __Note:__ See ["Statement References"](#stmtref) in [Section 4.1.4.3 When the "Object" is a Statement](#stmtasobj)
 for details about making references to other Statements.
 To see how voided statements behave when queried,